nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

 postgres=# \password yourusername
 # Type \q to quit
 ```
-If you encounter an error, `could not connect to server` or `PG::ConnectionBad`, you will need to start the PG server:
+If you encounter an error, `could not connect to server` or `PG::ConnectionBad`, try to start the PG server again:
 ```
 sudo service postgresql start
 ```